rjaditya-2702/rjaditya-2702/README.md

 ---

-💡 *Open to collaborations in AI research, particularly in Vision-Language Models, RAG systems, and interpretable AI*
+💡 *Open to collaborations in AI research, particularly in Generative AI Models, Mechanistic interpretability*